Diversity and Multiculturalism: Historical and Contemporary Perspectives

 Fall 2015 quarter

 What is it about diversity per se that creates social divisions within a society?
-What diversity topics in particular create passionate opinions across the political spectrum?
+What diversity topics in particular create passionate opinions across the political spectrum and filter down to public education?
 How can we explain these varying worldviews so that we come away with a deeper and fuller understanding of why these debates endure?
 What is it about diversity and multiculturalism that can elicit such strong emotions, so much so that diversity as a concept can have varying effects on the social and economic well-being of individuals and groups?
+How does public education contend with diversity and multiculturalism?
 These are among the questions explored in this program.

 Through texts, films, lectures, seminars, and contemporary news accounts, students will engage in critical pedagogy.
 Critical pedagogy serves as a teaching-learning approach that can help us look beneath common-sense explanations for differences.
 Among the topics considered are skin-color consciousness and racial colorblindness; the impact of racial and ethnic identification; what constitutes a crime and just punishment; analysis of economic class in interaction with culture; immigrant and indigenous experiences; and patriarchy and its intersections with gender, sexuality, and religion.